octoblu/meshblu/readme.md

 $ docker restart skynet_dev
 ```

-NodeBlu SkyNet Developer Toolkit
+Nodeblu Developer Toolkit
 --------------------------------
-Play with [SKYNET.im](http://skynet.im) IoT platform in Chrome!
-[NodeBLU](https://chrome.google.com/webstore/detail/nodeblu/aanmmiaepnlibdlobmbhmfemjioahilm) helps you experiment with the [Octoblu](http://octoblu.com) and [SKYNET.im](http://skynet.im) Internet of Things platforms by dragging, dropping, and wiring up various nodes connected to SkyNet!
+Play with [Meshblu](http://meshblu.octoblu.com) IoT platform in Chrome!
+[Nodeblu](https://chrome.google.com/webstore/detail/nodeblu/aanmmiaepnlibdlobmbhmfemjioahilm) helps you experiment with the [Octoblu](http://octoblu.com) and [Meshblu](http://meshblu.octoblu.com) Internet of Things platforms by dragging, dropping, and wiring up various nodes connected to Meshblu!

-NodeBLU is Octoblu's fork of the popular [NodeRed](https://github.com/node-red/node-red) application from IBM.
-Since our app is deployed as a Chrome extension, we decided to add extra local features such as speech recognition and text-to-speech, a WebRTC webcam, HTML5 notifications, access to ChromeDB, a gamepad controller, and access to local and remote Arduino and Spark devices via our SkyNet OS.
+Nodeblu is Octoblu's fork of the popular [NodeRED](https://github.com/node-red/node-red) application from IBM.
+Since our app is deployed as a Chrome extension, we decided to add extra local features such as speech recognition and text-to-speech, a WebRTC webcam, HTML5 notifications, access to ChromeDB, a gamepad controller, and access to local and remote Arduino and Spark devices via our [Microblu](https://github.com/octoblu/microblu_mqtt) OS.

 <p align="center">
   <a href="https://chrome.google.com/webstore/detail/nodeblu/aanmmiaepnlibdlobmbhmfemjioahilm">